-Rarely are we aware of the vast differences in parenting that can emerge in a relationship when a child first enters our lives.
+Rarely are we aware of the vast differences in the parenting that can emerge in a relationship when a child first enters our lives?
 Yet, as we discussed last week, these differences can become quite important in both wreaking havoc for children, as well as destroying a marriage.

 Parental Differences Emerge From Different Values & Experiences

 When we make choices that concern our kids, we often have an underlying desire for the children to have certain experiences.
 One parent may seek structure while another seeks flexibility.
 One parent may cherish freedom and autonomy while the other thrives on consistency and predictability.
 One may value routine while the other values spontaneity.
 One may seek ease and avoid conflict with the children while the other doesn’t fear the upsets.

 One may be drawn to adventure and risk-taking while the other seeks safety and comfort.
 One may enjoy resisting conventional thought while the other embraces tradition.
 One is liberal, one is conservative.
 One likes activity, the other wants quiet family time at home.